BandWitch Reference manual

 Class to represent gel ladders.
 These ladders serve as a scale for plotting any other gel simulation.

-A dictionnary of the form {dna_size: migration distance}
+bands – A dictionary of the form {dna_size: migration distance}.

 dna_size_to_migration(dna_sizes)[source]